Note: For best reading, rotate monitor 90 degrees.note

 - The game also contains a bottle of whiskey which Dizzy will drink before setting down.
 This simulates drunkenness by making him spontaneously roll around every so often.

 - And in Magicland Dizzy he walks into a magic mirror, where he moves backwards and the controls are reversed.

-- In The Fantastic Adventures of Dizzy, the controls are reversed whenever you touch a butterfly.
+- In The Fantastic Adventures of Dizzy, the controls are temporarily reversed whenever you touch a butterfly.
+The same happens with touching the red bee in remakes of Treasure Island Dizzy.
 This trope seems to be kind of a favorite for the series.